cakephp/docs/en/console-commands/routes.rst

 Testing URL Generation
 ----------------------

-You can see how which URL a :term:`routing array` will generate using the ``generate`` method:
+You can see the URL a :term:`routing array` will generate using the ``generate`` method:

 .. code-block:: bash